-Working from his home on the edge of the Canadian Shield, he has found muse and foil in this transitional landscape of stone, wood and water, making work that accepts that we are not separate from the natural world.
-Here he maintains a practice as both sculptor and functional glass blower – often traversing the line between.
+Working from his home on the edge of the Canadian Shield, traditional Lands and Waters of the Chippewa and Michi Saagiig Nishnaabeg that are a part of Treaty 20 and the Williams Treaty, he acknowledges that these are living treaties in which we are all participants.
+He has found both muse and foil in this transitional landscape of stone, wood and water, making work that accepts that we are not separate from the natural world.
+And it is here that he maintains a practice as both sculptor and functional glass blower – often traversing the line between.

 His studio practice has evolved around attempts to understand our place in a world where the only constant is change.
 Searching for a dynamic balance, or equilibrium, within the flow of our lives, the work examines how we live with each other and within the physical places in which we find ourselves.